 The percentage of each landscape type which occurs within each corridor section has been calculated and is detailed in Table 2-10.
-Table 2-10 also details the percentage of vegetation above 5 m found within each landscape type and corridor section.
-This percentage of vegetation over 5 m has been used in the calculation of disturbance associated with the transmission lines.
-Table 2-11 outlines the estimated disturbance assumptions for infrastructure required for the construction and operation of the Project.
-These assumptions have been used to calculate the total disturbance requirements of the Project across defined landscape types.
+Table 2-10 also details the percentage of vegetation above 3.5 m found within each landscape type and corridor section.
+This percentage of vegetation over 3.5 m has been considered in the calculation of disturbance associated with the transmission line conductor clearance zone (blow-out) at the mid span.
+Table 2-11 outlines the approximate project disturbance footprints for infrastructure required for the construction and operation of the Project.
+These footprints have been used to calculate the total disturbance requirements of the Project across defined landscape types.